Chwiz67/ICG-BreakingBias2-DataWizards/README.md

 # ICG-BreakingBias2-DataWizards

 This repository contains a deep learning model that classifies videos into two categories: **Brawl (Violent)** and **Peace (Non-Violent)**.
 The model is implemented in an IPython Notebook and utilizes deep learning techniques for video classification.
+It also contains the `prediction.csv` file for the testing data along with a `demo.mp4` for the bonus task.

 ## Dataset Requirements